 Cafemalin 's word: the coffee ritual deserves freshness

-At Cafemalin , we believe coffee is a daily pleasure that deserves to be respected at every stage—from roasting to cup.
-Storing your coffee in good conditions extends this sensory experience.
+At Cafemalin, we believe that coffee is a daily pleasure that deserves to be respected at every stage—from roasting to the cup.
+Storing your coffee in good conditions prolongs this sensory experience.

-By choosing freshly roasted coffee beans, an airtight container and storing them at room temperature, you will preserve all the aromatic richness that makes the difference between an ordinary coffee and a real tasting moment.
+By choosing freshly roasted whole-bean coffees, an airtight container, and storage at room temperature, you will preserve all the aromatic richness that makes the difference between an ordinary coffee and a true moment of tasting.

 In summary

-- Grains > ground : grains retain their aromas better.
+- Wholegrain > ground : wholegrains retain aromas better.

-- Air, light, heat, humidity : avoid at all costs.
+- Air, light, heat, humidity : to be avoided at all costs.

 - Airtight container and dry place : the golden rule.